 - Check the daily road conditions on road.is to make sure roads are open and safe to drive.

 - Don’t underestimate the variability of the road conditions in Iceland.
 If you’re not a confident driver, then you may want to consider joining a local tour to see the northern lights and using your rental car for the other days of your trip.

 - Jot down Iceland’s emergency number – 112

 - Never drive if you feel tired

-- Don’t plan to drive too long during day time.
-Keep the itinerary relaxed with buffer time
+- Don’t plan to drive long stretches at once.
+Keep your itinerary relaxed with plenty of buffer time.

 Bring all the luck you can to see the northern light in Iceland

-A bit of luck and patience can lead to the most amazing rewards.
-If you get a glimpse of the northern lights or even a full-on show all across the sky, it will definitely be a night you will never forget.
+A bit of luck, some strategic planning, and a bit of patience can lead to you an experience of a lifetime.
+If you get a glimpse of the northern lights or it will definitely be a night you will never forget.